Military Institute of the Ministry of Defense of Tajikistan

-The Military Institute of the Ministry of Defense of Tajikistan is higher military educational institution in the national education system of the Armed Forces of the Republic of Tajikistan.
-It was formerly was named after Sangak Safarov, who served as the head of the Popular Front of Tajikistan.
+The Military Institute of the Ministry of Defense of Tajikistan is a higher military educational institution in the national education system of the Armed Forces of the Republic of Tajikistan.
+It was formerly named after Sangak Safarov, who served as the head of the Popular Front of Tajikistan.

 History

 On 29 September 1992, by decree of the Council of Ministers, the academy was established as the Military Commander Engineering Military College.
 The first group of cadets of the institute began their training for the first time on 23 February 1993, which was the day when the Armed Forces of the Republic of Tajikistan were formed.
 The college's establishment would prove to be essential to deal with the country's internal conflicts, such as the Tajikistani Civil War.
 On 30 April 2002, the school was transformed into the Military Institute of the Ministry of Defense by order of President Emomali Rahmon.
 The order became effective the following school year on 1 September.